 Show notes:

-Learn more about Lauren Barrett at:
+Learn more about Dr. Steve Hodges at:

 When our kids tell us we are being “mean” or “not nice” it can really be hard to hear.
 This week we tackle a listener question related to the right (and wrong!) ways to react when our kids say this to us.